Saketkesar/Rewardsleet/README.md

 # Rewardsleet
-Download Rewardsleet web extension from our official page
+Download the Rewardsleet web extension from our official page.
+The first time you install it, you may be redirected to an advertisement page.
+Please be cautious and avoid downloading anything from the ads.
+We apologize for the inconvenience, but these advertisements help support us.
+Thank you!
-# RewardsLeet WebExtension - Installation Guide
+# Rewardsleet WebExtension - Installation Guide
 ![virus total](image_2023-10-21_205025242.png)
  I wanted to assure you that your privacy is 100% secure when using our Rewardsleet web extension.
 Recently, our extension was unexpectedly removed from the Microsoft store, which was flagged as malware.
 I want to clarify that this was a mistake, and our extension is completely safe to use.